 I once visited a used bookstore with hundreds of books all claiming to be “spiritual.”
-I was prompted to ask, "What do we mean by the term 'spiritual'?"
+The sheer number of books on the subject prompted me to ask, "What do we mean by the term 'spiritual'?"

 Caring for the spiritual needs of all ages has been a foundational theme of the church ever since Biblical times; however we need a workable model of spirituality for all ages.
 "We desire to present every person complete in Christ."

 Here are a few examples of the countless attempts at defining spirituality.
 The World Health Organization (WHO) defined spiritual as the “human component that holds together the physical, psychological and social aspects.”
 Meraviglia (1999) defined spiritual as “the experiences and expressions of one’s spirit in a unique and dynamic process reflecting faith in God or a supreme being; a connectedness with oneself, others, nature or God; and an integration of all human dimensions" (p.
 18).